Blog Post December 5, 2025 | 15 minute read

 • Cloud-native deployment provides flexibility without vendor lock-in

 You can integrate best-of-breed solutions for search, analytics or personalization.
-And you do it without complex customization, through our extensive syndication and integration capabilities.
+And you do it without complex customization with our extensive syndication and integration capabilities.

 Built-in sustainability compliance and Digital Product Passport readiness